 What Size Furnace Filter Do I Need?
 How to Find It and Never Forget It

-Furnace filter size is one of those things that's completely obvious once you know it — and completely invisible until the moment you need it.
-Here's how to find it, what the numbers mean, and how to make sure you always have it when you need it.
+Furnace filter size is completely obvious once you know it — and completely invisible until the moment you need it.
+Here's how to find it, what the numbers mean, the best filters to buy, and how to make sure you always have it.

 What the numbers on a furnace filter actually mean